minhtienvu/url_shortener/README.md

 ## How to test my application
 I attached my Postman collection on this project.
 You can [download at this link](https://github.com/minhtienvu/url_shortener/blob/master/Oivan_url_shortened.postman_collection.json) and import it to your Postman application to test it easily :
-- `Local` folder: If you clone this project and test it on your local
+- `Local` collection: If you clone this project and test it on your local
-- `Heroku` folder: If you want to use my project on the Heroku server
+- `Heroku` collection: If you want to use my project on the Heroku server

 #### For public features
    * You can use some features without creating an account at [these list](https://github.com/minhtienvu/url_shortener/edit/master/README.md#public-features).